ANQUAN BOLDIN #81

 National Football League

-Anquan Boldin is a professional football player with an 11-year, well-proven track record for contributing to team success, leadership and work ethic.
+Anquan Boldin is a professional football player with a 12-year, well-proven track record for contributing to team success, leadership and work ethic.
 Boldin demonstrated All-Pro attributes for his team the San Francisco 49ers, having completed the 2013 regular season with his most receptions in a single season since 2008 with 85 catches, most receiving yards in a year since 2006 with 1,179 yards, and most touchdown grabs in a year since 2010 with seven TDs, while also being selected as the team’s Most Valuable Player.
 And though only a catch away from achieving another Super Bowl run, Boldin’s Playoff performance established him statistically as the best wide-receiver in the NFL with a career total of 68 receptions, 1,033 receiving yards, and eight touchdowns.
 Anquan Boldin was voted the 49ers 2013 MVP Award and presented with the prestigious Bill Walsh Award for his amazing ability on the field.

 Boldin saw it clearly in 2012, that his team, the Baltimore Ravens, could bring home the Lombardi Trophy.
 After catching 65 passes for 921 yards and four touchdowns during the regular season, Boldin hauled in 22 catches for 380 yards and four touchdowns in the playoffs, as he averaged 17.3 yards per reception.
 His catches and receiving yards were both Ravens single-season playoff records.
 The Super Bowl was a classic game for Boldin, a continuation of his historic postseason.
 Boldin caught six passes for 104 yards, including a 13-yard touchdown catch, during a 34-31 win over the San Francisco 49ers at the Mercedes-Benz Superdome.